My Almost-Perfect Spam Filter

 Try Blocking Spam With Gmail (it works for any inbox)

 According to Statista, a global research firm that provides market and consumer data, the ratio of legit emails to spam is improving.
 In the beginning of 2011, spam accounted for 80 percent of all emails.
-Today, that number has decreased significantly, but not enough.
+Today, that number has decreased by almost half, but that's still not low enough.
 One factor in that decline is machine learning, an application of artificial intelligence, which has been part of Gmail’s spam filter program since its inception.

 The Gmail spam filter uses an artificial neural network (ANN) that can detect and block the “especially sneaky” spam that sometimes slips past users’ radar.
 What’s an “artificial neural network,” you ask?
 The oversimplified answer is, a lot of computers connected to each other in an attempt to simulate the interconnections of human brain cells.
 It’s expensive to build an artificial neural network; most are tiny, with 1 to 10 million connections.

 Google has built an ANN with over one billion connections using the processors in its vast and far-flung empire of data centers.
 That sounds awesome, until you learn that the human brain contains several TRILLION connections!
 Nonetheless, Google’s ANN is capable of rudimentary human-like self-learning.
-That means you don’t have to teach it what spam is.
+That means you don’t have to teach it what spam is, because it's trained to understand the context and nuances of language, making it highly effective at distinguishing spam from legitimate messages.

 In one experiment, Google’s ANN was fed millions of still images of cats culled from YouTube videos.
 The images were not labeled as “cats” and programmers did not tell the ANN what a “cat” is.
 The ANN figured it out for itself, learning to recognize cats in virtually any image.
 If it can do that, it can recognize spam with greater accuracy than most humans can.
-In 2019, Google announced that thanks to their machine learning framework known as TensorFlow, they are able to block an additional 100 million spam messages daily.
-Especially if they have anything to do cats, I presume.
+In 2019, Google announced that thanks to their machine learning framework, they were able to block an additional 100 million spam messages daily.
+With recent advances in AI, one might assume that number is higher (especially if the messages have anything to do cats).

 Unidentified Frying Objects?

-For more spam fighting tips, see my articles Fight Spam With a Disposable Email Address, Can You Trace an Email?
-Maybe, Here's how… and Report a Spammer?
+For more spam fighting tips, see my articles Defend Your Inbox With a Disposable Email Address, How to Trace a Spammy Email and Report a Spammer?
 (Read this FIRST...)

-But the ANN is still not perfect.
-Just as humans see UFOs in pictures of streetlights, Google’s ANN sometimes sees spam in legitimate messages and mistakenly consigns them to the spam folder.
+But the spam-eating technology is still not perfect.
+Just as humans see UFOs in pictures of streetlights, Gmail’s filter sometimes sees spam in legitimate messages and mistakenly consigns them to the spam folder.
 Google claims that only about 0.01 percent (1 in 10,000) of legitimate emails are falsely labeled as spam these days.
-As the ANN learns more about email, that figure should fall even further.
+As the system learns more about email, that figure should fall even further.

 Take a look in your Gmail spam folder, and see how it's working.
 If you do find certain messages are being incorrectly flagged as spam, you can create a Gmail filter for them, with a "Never send to Spam" action, so they'll be delivered to your inbox.